 Personal, social & health education

 At Emsworth Primary School we are constantly aware of adapting content to accommodate our cultural capital and the changing world around us.
-Under section 78 of the Education Act 2002 and the Academies Act 2010, schools must provide a ‘balanced and broadly-based curriculum’ which promotes ‘the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life’.
+Under section 78 of the Education Act 2002 and the Academies Act 2010, schools must provide a ‘balanced and broadly based curriculum’ which promotes ‘the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life’.
 The themes and topics also provide children with protective teaching on essential safeguarding issues, developing their knowledge of when and how they can ask for help.

 Relationships and Sex Education (RSE) is a statutory element of the curriculum and forms part of lifelong learning about physical, sexual, moral and emotional development.
 This curriculum links to PSHE, science and our HeartSmart programme.
 It is about the understanding of the importance of stable and loving relationships, respect, love and care for family life.

 Our PSHE scheme of work provides teachers with an effective curriculum for wellbeing.
 Children are enabled to develop the vocabulary and confidence needed to clearly articulate their thoughts and feelings in climate of openness, trust and respect, and know when and how they can seek the support of others.
 They are encouraged to apply their understanding of society to their everyday interactions, from the classroom to the wider community.

 At Emsworth Primary School we prioritise physical and mental health and wellbeing, providing children with skills to evaluate and understand their own wellbeing needs, practise self-care and contribute positively to the wellbeing of those around them.

 Our PSHE curriculum provides a positive impact on the whole child, including their academic development and progress.
 By acknowledging and reducing social and emotional barriers to learning, we build their confidence and self-esteem.